Chandrayaan-1: Full Earth image

 On 25 March 2009 Chandrayaan beamed back its first images of the Earth in its entirety.
 These images were taken with the TMC.
 Previous imaging was done on only one part of the Earth.
-The new images show Asia, parts of Africa and Australia with India being in the center.
+The new images show Asia, parts of Africa and Australia with India being in the centre.

 Orbit raised to 200 km

 After the completion of all the major mission objectives, the orbit of Chandrayaan-1 spacecraft, which had been at a height of 100 km from the lunar surface since November 2008, was raised to 200 km.
-The orbit raising manoeuvres were carried out between 03:30 and 04:30 UTC on 19 May 2009.
-The spacecraft in this higher altitude enabled further studies on orbit perturbations, gravitational field variation of the Moon and also enabled imaging lunar surface with a wider swath.
+The orbit-raising manoeuvres were carried out between 03:30 and 04:30 UTC on 19 May 2009.
+The spacecraft at this higher altitude enabled further studies on orbit perturbations and gravitational field variation of the Moon and also enabled imaging of the lunar surface with a wider swath.
 It was later revealed that the true reason for the orbit change was that it was an attempt to keep the temperature of the probe down.
 It was "...assumed that the temperature [of the spacecraft subsystems] at 100 km above the Moon's surface would be around 75 degrees Celsius.
 However, it was more than 75 degrees and problems started to surface.
 We had to raise the orbit to 200 km."